Simpson-Mochizuki Correspondence for $\lambda$-Flat Bundles: Preliminaries

-\begin{example} Let $E$ be a Hermitian vector bundle over $\bigcirc^*$ of rank 2 with the local unitary frame $\{v_1,v_2\}$.
-In \cite{MSWW}, the authors introduced the so-called ``fiducial solution" of Hitchin equation expressed in terms of the frame $\{v_1,v_2\}$ as follows
+Let $E$ be a Hermitian vector bundle over the punctured unit disk $\bigtriangleup^*=\{z:0<|z|<1\}$ of rank 2 with the local unitary frame $\{v_1,v_2\}$.
+In \cite{MSWW}, the authors introduced the so-called ``fiducial solution" of Hitchin's equations expressed in terms of the frame $\{v_1,v_2\}$ as follows